langerma/access-log-sla-report/README.md

 * Some HTTP requests are red indicating that at least on error was detected
 * The "Page Details Table" shows the response time sorted in various buckets
    * ''restapi/api/protected/transactions # GET'' has 3 invocations whereas 2 invocations are in the bucket "80-160 ms" and the average response time of these requests is 97,5 milliseconds

+# 6. Under The Hood

+ * The Javascript is executed by Rhino (JDK 1.7) or Nashorn (JDK 1.8)
+ * The script reads the access logs line by line and each line is split into individual parts using regular expressions
+ * The individual parts are further processed to create "LogEntry" instances
+ * A "LogEntry" instance contains a collapsed URL, a HTTP result code, a timestamp and a duration
+ * This information is feed to [jmeter-sla-report](https://github.com/sgoeschl/jmeter-sla-report) which delegates the work to [JAMon](http://jamonapi.sourceforge.net)
+ * After feeding all "LogEntry" instances to JAMon a HTML report is created